amphp/amphp.github.io/docs/amp/managing-concurrency.md

 ## Generators

-The addition of Generators in PHP 5.5 trivializes synchronization and error handling in async contexts.
-The Amp event reactor builds in co-routine support for all reactor callbacks so we can use the `yield` keyword to make async code feel synchronous.
+The addition of generators in PHP 5.5 trivializes synchronization and error handling in async contexts.
+The Amp event reactor builds in coroutine support for all reactor callbacks so we can use the `yield` keyword to make async code feel synchronous.
 Let's look at a simple example executing inside the event reactor run loop:

 ```php
 <?php